 Many Washingtonians are working from home during the coronavirus crisis.
 But for people who are beginning to really miss the company of others outside their family—maybe especially outside their family—a walking meeting may be a welcome expedition.
 “I’m in the business of booking outdoor walking meetings.
-Shall we calendar?” read an email from political insider and lobbyist Juleanna Glover that popped into the inboxes of some of DC’s movers and shakers recently.
+Shall we calendar?” read an email from political insider and strategist Juleanna Glover that popped into the inboxes of some of DC’s movers and shakers recently.
 (Glover is usually known for bringing people together and hosting events at her home in Kalorama.)
 Still, while communications technology has come such a long way, it appears nothing can replace human contact—without, well, the contact.

 The protocol of this new type of “walking meeting”: